 Despite the great advances in this field, significant challenges remain for the delivery of both gene and cell therapy products to the clinic.
 In contrast to conventional pharmaceutical medicinal drugs or the more recent protein therapeutics, the manufacture of gene and cell therapy products is met with additional complexity and challenges to overcome.
 In the case of gene therapy, whilst good progress has been made in designing safer viral vectors, the cost of manufacturing high quality good manufacturing practice- (GMP-) compliant viral vectors at high yield is substantial.
 Gene therapies that have recently come to the market have in some cases had total healthcare costs exceeding $1 million.
 Indeed, uniQure’s Glybera has been withdrawn from the market with costs exceeding this per patient.
 In the case of autologous ex vivo gene therapy using a patient’s own blood stem cells, such as Strimvelis, a great challenge remains in correcting a sufficient number of stem cells, whilst maintaining their ability to re-establish themselves in the patient and give rise to all their blood cells during their lifetime.
 Similarly, for CAR-T cell therapies, the total number of modified T-cells of the correct type that are received by the patient is critically important for a successful outcome.
 Improved methods for the modification of blood stem cells, T-cells and other cell types used for immune-oncology, promoting their expansion whilst maintaining their function, are highly desirable.
 In the case of cell therapy, the nature of using live cell products brings with it additional complexity, and challenges arise in manufacturing a consistent, reliable, robust, cost effective and safe product.

 Plasticell has developed a technology platform CombiCult that can help to address these and other critical challenges in gene and cell therapy.
 This includes the initial development of a product, as well as offering a unique combinatorial screening method for manufacturing process development and optimization.
 CombiCult has been highly successful in its application to the development and optimization of cell differentiation methods, from human embryonic stem cells, induced pluripotent stem cells (iPSCs), foetal and adult stem cells (e.g. neural and mesenchymal stem cells) to a range of terminally differentiated cell types (neural, cardiac, liver, muscle, brown fat, bone, cartilage, platelets, red blood cells), in which combinatorial cell culture allows tens of thousands of protocols to be screened in a single experiment.
 This approach has also been applied to developing methods for the expansion of umbilical cord blood (UCB) haematopoietic stem cells (HSCs); this improved HSC expansion protocol differentiates itself from other methods of expansion by a relatively rapid rise in the proportion of cells with properties of long-term engrafting potential.
 Recently, Plasticell established a collaboration with Professor Adrian Thrasher’s team at University College of London (UCL) Great Ormond Street Institute of Child Health (ICH) to develop advanced technologies for the manufacturing of autologous ex vivo gene therapies.
 This consortium, led by Plasticell, is partly funded by a competitive grant from Innovate UK as part of its ‘Innovation in Health and Life Sciences’ competition.
-In this project, Plasticell’s method of expanding HSCs is being used to: (i) increase the number of HSCs obtained from peripheral blood for ex vivo modification; (ii) CombiCult technology is being used to develop protocols and formulations that increase the efficiency of gene delivery into HSCs using clinical grade lentiviral vector; and (iii) that maintain the multipotency of HSCs carrying the therapeutic transgene up to the point of re-introduction into patients.
+In this project, Plasticell’s method of expanding HSCs is being used to increase the number of HSCs obtained from peripheral blood for ex vivo modification, and Plasticell’s CombiCult technology to develop protocols that increase the efficiency of gene delivery into HSCs, whilst maintaining their multipotency for successful re-introduction into patients.
 This will lead to an increase in the efficiency and reliability of hematopoietic gene therapy.
 Professor Thrasher is a renowned expert in the clinical development of gene therapies for primary immune deficiencies, and these rare inherited disorders of the immune system are the initial focus of the study.

 Going forward, Plasticell envisions broader application of CombiCult to gene and cell therapy development.
 Whilst our current focus is on the delivery of lentivirus to HSCs, this approach can be applied to the use of different viral vectors (as well as non-viral vectors) and delivery to different cell types, which differ in their mechanisms of action and receptivity.
 Increasing the efficiency of delivery, whilst expanding or maintaining cells with the correct phenotype, will allow a reduction in the cost of goods.
 CombiCult could also be advantageous in the application and advancement of gene editing technologies.
 For example, in the case of the recently identified CRISPR-Cas9 approach, appropriate conditions to promote homology-directed repair over non-homologous end joining could be developed.
 Next generation ‘off-the-shelf’ allogeneic therapies, from iPSCs or UCB, would also benefit from CombiCult, in which highly efficient GMP-compliant culture protocols can be readily developed.
 Where gene editing is applied, for example in disrupting HLA expression within donor cells to avoid graft-vs-host disease, optimal conditions for this process could be applied.